Unity-Technologies/com.unity.formats.fbx/README.md

 ./build.sh
 ```

-The package will be built in build/install/com.unity.formats.fbx.
+The package will be built in-place in com.unity.formats.fbx.

 Testing
 -------